karenetheridge/Dist-Zilla-PluginBundle-Author-ETHER/README.md

     ; listed late, to allow all other plugins which do BeforeRelease checks to run first.
     [ConfirmRelease]

+    ; listed last, to be sure we run at the very end of each phase [VerifyPhases]

 The distribution's code is assumed to be hosted at [github](http://github.com);
 [RT](http://rt.cpan.org) is used as the issue tracker.